daddyornot/devops-cpe/README.md

       - name: Build image and push backend
         uses: docker/build-push-action@v3
         with:
-          # relative path to the place where source code with Dockerfile is located
           context: ./simple-api-student
-          # Note: tags has to be all lower-case
           tags:  ${{secrets.DOCKERHUB_USERNAME}}/tp-devops-simple-api:latest
-          # build on feature branches, push only on main branch
           push: ${{ github.ref == 'refs/heads/main' }}

       - name: Build image and push database